lsst-sqre/sqr-091/index.rst

     In some cases, such as redirects, this may involve multiple client requests and server responses, but there is only one input object and only one response object or data stream.
     A complex action using a web service, such as creating a job, starting it, and then collecting its results, will therefore involve multiple operations.

+parameters
+    The top-level labels of the input object for an operation are called the parameters of that application.

 .. _data-types:

 Data types